 Section 1: Plenary Session for PHSM Trackers (CoronaNet & Response2covid19)

-The plenary session of PHSM trackers will provide insights into data collection, data management and data sharing.
-It allows policy makers and scholars to interact with trackers and discuss ways to improve the data quality and to exchange thoughts on further collaboration.
+The plenary session of PHSM trackers provided insights into data collection, data management and data sharing.
+It allowed policy makers and scholars to interact with trackers and discuss ways to improve the data quality and to exchange thoughts on further collaboration.

 Format: RT.
-PHSM trackers that wish to present and discuss their work here can apply and will be asked to hold a 5–15-minute presentation about their tracker’s methodology.
-Policy makers, scholars, and media will interact with PHSMs trackers in a round table format.
-There will be one session every day (3 in total).
+PHSM trackers that wished to present and discussed their work here could applied and was asked to hold a 5–15-minute presentation about their tracker’s methodology.
+Policy makers, scholars, and media interacted with PHSMs trackers in a round table format.
+There was one session every day (3 in total).

 Section 2: Comparative Political Economy & International Political Economy (CoronaNet & OxCGRT)

-This section aims to bring together IPE scholars that analyze COVID19 PHSM data in the realm of international interaction of states, organizations, and other entities.
-The section will explore :
+This section aimed to bring together IPE scholars that analyze COVID19 PHSM data in the realm of international interaction of states, organizations, and other entities.
+The section explored :